Missouri had its day on Tuesday. Today, it's Texas A&M's turn.

 Chris Low: It wasn't a big secret that the SEC wanted to get into the state of Texas, and there were rumblings that the SEC had an offer on the table for both Texas A&M and Oklahoma two summers ago.
 Did you think it was a foregone conclusion that Texas A&M was going to join the SEC at some point?

 David Ubben: I don't know if I'd call it a foregone conclusion, but nobody in the league was more tired of the often Texas-driven nature of the Big 12 than the Aggies.
 The SEC, from its perspective, was a way to surpass the Longhorns, too.
-While I think Missouri's move was more about leaving the Big 12, I think the Aggies really wanted to be in the SEC as much as they wanted to leave the Big 12.
+Although I think Missouri's move was more about leaving the Big 12, I think the Aggies really wanted to be in the SEC as much as they wanted to leave the Big 12.
 If Mizzou had its way, it would probably be in the Big Ten right now.
 For A&M, there's been an SEC lust for decades.
 Now, it's happening.
 The Aggies couldn't be happier.
-We'll see if that happiness sticks around on game Saturdays in the fall.
+We'll see whether that happiness sticks around on game Saturdays in the fall.

 CL: David, my take on this round of expansion for the SEC is that Texas A&M fits culturally a lot better than Missouri.
 Maybe that's just me, but Texas A&M has the feel of an SEC school with its passion for football.
-That said, I'm probably one of those rare people who's been to a Texas A&M basketball game in College Station, but never to a football game at Kyle Field.
+That said, I'm probably one of those rare people who's been to a Texas A&M basketball game in College Station but never to a football game at Kyle Field.
 It was back when Bernard King (the other one) was playing for the Aggies, and it was the night before Dennis Franchione left Alabama to take the Texas A&M head football job.
 I'm sure this will shock you, but nobody was out on press row during the basketball game.
-Instead, all of the Texas A&M-based media members were on their phones back in the press work room trying to track down the Franchione story.
+Instead, all the Texas A&M-based media members were on their phones back in the media work room trying to track down the Franchione story.
 I can assure you that something like that would never happen in the SEC during a hoops game.
 Well, at least not at Kentucky.

 DU: That sounds about right.
 And you're definitely in the minority on that one.
 Kyle Field was the best game atmosphere in the Big 12 by far, and it'll be missed.
 In that sense, it definitely fits in the SEC.
 I'd agree with you on the cultural aspect.
-We'll see how the SEC takes to the Aggies Yell Leaders, aka lack of cheerleaders.
+We'll see how the SEC takes to the Aggies' Yell Leaders aka lack of cheerleaders.
 It's an old joke in the Big 12, but I guarantee a few SEC fans will be in for a rude awakening next season after failing to do their homework before game day.
 Unlike Mizzou, the Aggies don't have to deal with a big shift in recruiting strategy.
 They'll have more access to Louisiana, I think.
 They also play a physical brand of football, unlike Mizzou.
 What's the biggest challenge facing the Aggies as they leave for a new league?

 DU: Agreed on that front.
 I felt bad for Arkansas this year.
-The Razorbacks were a heck of a lot more than a decent football team and finished third in the division, getting boxed out of the BCS thanks to arbitrary rules.
+The Razorbacks were a heck of a lot more than a decent football team but finished third in the division, getting boxed out of the BCS thanks to arbitrary rules.
 I predict a rough start for the Aggies.
 I'll give them a break and say 6-6 with a spot safely in the bottom half of the SEC West.